paleolimbot/blogdown-site/content/post/2021-04-02_streams-geos/index.md

 </div>

 I talked a big game earlier about how using [`st_is_within_distance()`](https://rdrr.io/pkg/sf/man/geos_binary_pred.html) would be nice for the purposes of solving the slight difference between the lake and river layers.
 It turns out that's pretty slow (for the big lake, Lake Rossignol, it took about 30 seconds) and so I didn't do it here as it would wreck the comparison.
-The only difference here is that I pre-compute the binary predicates because there is no index that we can query on repeat and rebuilding it for each lake takes about 5 seconds (for comparison, computing the network for Lake Major less than half a second).
+The only difference here is that I pre-compute the binary predicates because there is no index that we can query on repeat and rebuilding it for each lake takes about 5 seconds (for comparison, computing the network for Lake Major takes less than half a second).

 <div class="highlight">